 First Man set to the 2d.
 Wo. and turn, then take at his Partner and turn 3 1st.
 Wo. the same 1st.
 Cu. cross over half figure and turn 3 and 3 Top and Bottom, go the whole figure Top and Bottom clap Partners and turn it out

-The dance contains the following figures: hand turn (allemande), set, circle, lead, figure eight, hey, hey for three (and probably others).
+The dance contains the following figures: hand turn (allemande), set, circle, lead, figure eight, hey, hey for three, cross go below (and probably others).

 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.

-I do not have a publication date for the dance and not know whether it is under copyright or not.
+The dance itself is out of copyright, and is in the public domain.
 The interpretation is copyright © 1964 by Pat Shaw.
 My visualization of this dance is copyright © 2022 by George W. Williams V and is released under a Creative Commons Attribution 4.0 International License.